ashiina/lambda-local/README.md

 It does not aim to be perfectly feature proof as projects like [serverless-offline](https://github.com/dherault/serverless-offline ) or [docker-lambda](https://github.com/lambci/docker-lambda), but rather to remain **very light** (it still provides a fully built `Context`, handles all of its parameters and functions, and everything is customizable easily).

-The main target is unit tests.
+The main target are unit tests and running lambda functions locally.

 ## Install